You are currently viewing F.E. Partridge Rubber Company: Changing The Face Of the Retail Tire Market

 Accidents

 The 1920s were a period of growth.
 However, they also saw an increase in the accident rate of the company.
 From 1920 to 1923 inclusive, at least 4 accidents took place in the plant.
-Milling machinery claimed 3 fingers one – from J. Barrie in 1921 and 2 from A.L.
+Milling machinery claimed 3 fingers, one from J. Barrie in 1921 and 2 from A.L.
 Boles in 1923.

-The most serious accident ever to take in the plant occurred May 19, 1922.
+The most serious accident ever to take place in the plant occurred on May 19, 1922.
 It affected 4 workers.
 Two, T. Carto and J. H. Hogg were seriously scalded by the steam from a vulcanizing vat.
 Two other unnamed workers were “slightly scalded” but did not require hospitalization.
 At the time, they were being paid between $5 and $6 a day.

 FE Partridge Closes